-“Tailgate to Heaven” is more interesting than “Paradise Found” or Austin’s other Canadian country radio hits.
+“Tailgate to Heaven” is more interesting than “Paradise Found” or Shawn’s other Canadian country radio hits.
 The acoustic guitar is compressed to high heaven indeed, but it’s charming.

-Having him and Lane on this song makes them both come across better.
-So let’s hope Austin makes more Local Hay soon, and speaks loudly for the west coast in the country world.
+Having him and Chris on this song makes them both come across better.
+So let’s hope Shawn makes more Local Hay soon, and speaks loudly for the west coast in the country world.